Working-Boy/hardhat-simple-storage-fcc/README2.txt

 // yarn hardhat run scripts/deploy.js   // TO DEPLOY THE CONTRACT WITH GANACHE DEFAULT(IN-BUILT) NETWORK.
 // yarn hardhat run scripts/deploy.js --network ganache    // TO DEPLOY THE CONTRACT WITH A SPECIFIC NETWORK(ganache) AND IT SETUP CAN BE FOUND IN hardhat.config.js FILE.

-8:50:00 to 9:00:00 TALKSABOUT HOW TO VERIFY A TRANSACTION ON THE MAINNET.
+8:50:00 to 9:00:00 TALKS ABOUT HOW TO VERIFY A TRANSACTION ON THE MAINNET.

 hardhat gas reporter: